quinndziwura/Unloket-Data_Viz/README.md

 - Proximity: KPI tiles are grouped at the top as a unified summary row, visually separated from the detailed charts below
 - Similarity: Consistent card styling across all KPI tiles signals they belong to the same category of information
 - Figure/ground: Dark primary color on light background creates clear hierarchy throughout
+- Continuity: The 'Total Message Count' line guides the eye naturally across the time axis,making the trend readable without much effort.
+- Connection: The date slider across the top links all charts simultaneously, showing the viewer than all the visuals and KPI's share the same dataset.

 Chart choices:
 - Bar charts for category comparisons as they are easy to rank visually and straightforward to understand.